The differences between Luxury lodges and Teahouse lodges in Nepal

 These days the menu is getting more varied.
 You can also get international food such as spaghetti, macaroni, burgers, french fries, chow mien, fried rice, and even pizza.
-They have oat porridge, granola, muesli, toast (if you are in a busy area and during the primary season), chapattis, Tibetan bread, and eggs prepared in various ways for breakfast.
+In addition, they have oat porridge, granola, muesli, toast (if you are in a busy area and during the primary season), chapattis, Tibetan bread, and eggs prepared in various ways for breakfast.
 A bit of advice for all trekkers is: Although the menu’s food is similar to what you are familiar with, expect it to taste different from what you are used to back in your home country.
-Try to avoid eating meat in the Everest region as the animals are slaughtered a few days before reaching the trekking lodges.
+Also, try to avoid eating meat in the Everest region as the animals are slaughtered a few days before reaching the trekking lodges.

 The food in a luxury lodge will be similar; however, it will be of much higher quality and serve meat dishes that are safe to consume.
-They usually serve dessert after dinners.
+In addition, they usually serve dessert after dinner.
 One of the benefits of the luxury lodges are being served unlimited hot tea or coffee, and you might even get a cake with your hot drink in the afternoons.

 Responsible Adventures has a comprehensive program of luxury treks in Nepal, such as Everest Luxury Lodges, Annapurna Luxury Lodges, and Luxury Kathmandu Valley Rim.
 The Luxury Everest Base Camp trek we offer is a combination of luxury lodges lower down and the best available standard teahouse lodges higher up near Base Camp.

 Whether you choose our regular lodge treks or our luxury lodge treks, our team enhances your experience by providing nutritious meals that include superfood as part of our value-added Wellness trekking vacations.
 The overall “outside the box” experiences we offer are indeed an unmatched luxury.